-On 16 September 2016, 46-year-old Lisa Bishop was sentenced in the Brisbane District Court to three years imprisonment after she pleaded guilty of defrauding the Australian Taxation Office (ATO) of $132,852, after submitting Business Activity Statements on behalf of herself and another taxpayer.
+On 16 September 2016, 46-year-old Lisa Bishop was sentenced in the Brisbane District Court to three years' imprisonment after she pleaded guilty of defrauding the Australian Taxation Office (ATO) of $132,852, and of attempting to defraud a further $73,616, after submitting Business Activity Statements on behalf of herself and another taxpayer.

 Bishop submitted false statements over six and a half months to claim GST refunds of $206,468, when no refunds were due.
 She lodged the fraudulent claims monthly via the online portal, increasing the claimed refunds each time by substantially increasing her alleged capital purchases.

 Bishop completely fabricated the claims, however, as she hadn’t incurred any expenses whatsoever and in fact no longer had a business.

 On 23 July 2014, Bishop commenced using the genuine details of her former partner to claim refunds, and made five claims in his name.
 He was unaware Bishop was completing BAS and receiving refunds in his name.

 On 31 July 2014, a refund integrity audit was carried out by the ATO on Bishop, and then extended to all BAS lodged from 1 November 2013 to 30 June 2014 for which refunds were paid.
 A further three audits investigated BAS Bishop had lodged for other periods, and under her former partner’s name.

 Of the fraudulent claims Bishop submitted, the ATO paid nine totalling $132,852, with the refunds sent to her bank account.